 The boundary line is considered in-bounds.
 You determine eligibility by looking where the ball physically touched the ground.
 If any part of the ball touches the line, it’s in-bounds.

 Scoring determines where players stand when serving.
 It can feel a little complicated but often makes sense after you see it in action.

 First, you’ll need to pick which side serves.
 You can do this any way you like, such as flipping a coin or writing down numbers.

-The first server stands on the right side of the court, also called the even court.
+The first server stands on the right hand court, also called the even court.
 As explained above, they serve the ball diagonally opposite.